christofferPerch/MyTrailer/README.md

 - **Location**
   - `Id`: Location identifier.
-  - `LocationName`: Name of the location.
+  - `LocationName`: Name of the location (e.g., "Jem og Fix").
   - `Address`: Physical address of the location.
-  - `PartnerCompany`: The company associated with the location.
+  - `PartnerCompany`: The company that is associated with the location (for branding and other business agreements).

 - **Customer**
   - `Id`: Customer identifier.
   - `Name`: Full name of the customer.
-  - `Email`: Customer’s email for notifications.
+  - `Email`: Customer’s email for notifications and communication.
   - `PhoneNumber`: Customer’s phone number.
-  - `Payments`: Collection of payment records.
+  - `Payments`: Collection of payment records for the customer.

 - **Booking**
   - `Id`: Booking identifier.